 Seeing the autumn leaves activates your brain’s frontal cortex and increases the level of serotonin, thereby effectively easing stress.
-In these uncertain times of novel coronavirus, enjoying the colorful fall foliage is a good way to help lift our spirits.
+Even if you tend to feel depressed with the change of seasons, enjoying the colorful fall foliage is a good way to help lift our spirits.

 Midosuji’s Golden Gingko Trees

 The Japanese term Momijigari is about enjoying autumn leaves.
 For a nice momijigari outing, some might think of an excursion into the mountains, but you can also find nice spots closer to the city.
 Around Osaka, Daisen Park in Sakai City (south of Osaka City) and Katsuo-ji Temple and Mino Park in Mino City (north of Osaka City) are well-known spots for fall foliage.
 Within the City of Osaka, though, you need to go no further than the city center to enjoy the beautiful autumn leaves.

 On both sides of Midosuji Boulevard that runs north-south in central Osaka, the leaves of gingko trees change from green to bright shades of yellow all at once in late November, creating a spectacular golden promenade.
 This summer, Osaka experienced an unusually hot summer with temperatures exceeding 35 degrees Celsius almost daily.
 That helped enhance the foliage this year because the temperature and the amount of exposure to sunlight can make a difference in a tree’s colors—more exposure to sunlight during a hot summer means more photosynthesis and more absorption of colorful sunlight that gives leaves the bright colors revealed in the fall.
 After a summer of long hot days, we should have pariticularly brilliant golden colors on those gingko trees this year!